 “The support of Raf to the Aeta Communities is truly inspiring.
 We need more people like him, his determination and passion for helping other people.
 He has amazing and wonderful ideas towards a more sustainable future and working with him has been a great privilege.” said Zed Avecilla, Sustainability Director of the Lighthouse Marina Resort Legacy Foundation.
 If you want to know more about how you can help farmers, please visit this Go Get Funding: Feed the Farmers Today & Fund Tomorrow’s Forest

 Here are some links for MAD Market:

 The local residents and business community inside the Freeport represented by the Subic Bay Freeport Chamber of Commerce have also stepped up to the call to support our neighboring Aeta Communities in Zambales such as the Aetas in Sampaloc Cove and Silanguin Cove, and in Bataan such as the Pastolan Tribe in El Kabayo and Kanawan tribe in Morong.
 Through the efforts of the Subic Indigenous People Assistance Group and the Lighthouse Marina Resort Legacy Foundation, we are able to distribute these goods to these communities.
-As we make our way through this crisis, let us always keep in mind our farmers and food providers and make sure that we do our part in taking care of them by supporting organizations such MAD Travel.
+As we make our way through this crisis, let us always keep in mind our farmers and food providers and ensure that we do our part in taking care of them by supporting organizations such as MAD Travel.